esaari/Compass/README.md

-Assignment for JWPlayer, implemented in Google's Chrome Puppeter with Jest as a test runner.
+Assignment for Compass, implemented in Google's Chrome Puppeter with Jest as a test runner.

 It is assumed that this will be run on a MacOS platform with Homebrew installed.